Somalis in Finland: Demographics

 Somalis are one of the largest ethnic minorities in Finland, and the largest group of people of non-European origin.
-They are the fifth-largest minority in the country, after Finland-Swedes, Russians, Iraqis and Estonians.
+They are the fifth-largest minority in the country, after Finland-Swedes, Estonians, Russians and Iraqis.
 In 2018, there were 6,448 Somali citizens, but an equal number may have received Finnish citizenship.
 According to the Finnish National newspaper, Helsingin Sanomat, the number of Somali-speaking people in Finland in 2010 rose by nearly 10% in a year.
 In 2021, there were 23,656 Somali speakers in Finland.
 12,712 were born in Somalia.

-78% of Somalis live in Uusimaa, 8% in Southwest Finland, 3% in Pirkanmaa and 11% in the rest of Finland.
-35% of Somalis are under-aged.
+Finnish Somalis are concentrated in the Southern parts of the country.
+81% of Somalis live in Uusimaa (with 54% living in Helsinki alone), 8% in Southwest Finland, less than 3% in Pirkanmaa and 8% in the rest of Finland.
+2% of Helsinkians are Somali, the highest proportion in Finland, and the second largest foreign country of origin after Russia.
+A slight majority of Finnish Somalis are male.
+35% of Somalis are aged 0–14 (compared to 15% of the entire Finnish population).

 The total fertility rate of Somali women in Finland was 3.7 between 2017 and 2020, compared to 1.4 of Finnish women.

+Population by municipalities

+People born in Somalia and living in Finland, according to Statistics Finland.

+People with Somali citizenship living in Finland according to Statistics Finland.

+People with Somali as mother tongue living in Finland according to Statistics Finland.

 Culture

 Religion is more important to Somali families than it is to Finnish families.
 84% of Somalis consider themselves very religious, and only 1% are irreligious.
 Even though nearly all Somalis are Muslim, there are differences between families and individuals on how norms are perceived and obeyed.
-The clothing of Somali women in Finland varies from big hijabs and face covers to skinny jeans and crop tops.
+The clothing of Somali women in Finland varies from large hijabs and face covers to skinny jeans and crop tops.
 There are a few Christian converts and Somali atheists in Finland.

 Somalis watch at least nine different Somali channels in Finland.
 Popular celebrations among Somalis include Eid al-Fitr and Eid al-Adha.
+Since 2017, it has been possible to study the Somali language and culture at the University of Helsinki.